bettercap/caplets/hstshijack/README.md

 ### Core payload

-This module injects HTML & JS files with a payload (<a href="./payloads/hstshijack-payload.js">**hstshijack-payload.js**</a>) that communicates with this module, revealing all URLs that are discovered in the injected document.
+This module injects HTML & JS files with a payload (<a href="./payloads/hstshijack-payload.js">**hstshijack-payload.js**</a>) that communicates with bettercap, revealing all URLs that were discovered in the injected document.

-This is done in separate and asynchronous requests so that the bettercap proxy can adjust the host and path for each request, and send a HEAD request to learn each host's response headers for a HTTP request.
+This is done in separate and asynchronous requests so that the bettercap proxy can adjust the host and path for each request, in order to send a HEAD request to learn each host's response to a HTTP request.

 ### Custom payloads

-You can also inject your own JavaScript payload(s) into HTML & JS files from targeted hosts by assigning them to the `hstshijack.custompayloads` variable.
+You can also inject your own JavaScript payloads into HTML & JS files from targeted hosts by assigning them to the `hstshijack.custompayloads` variable.

 Example: